Ponderosa Zoo: Recent

 In 2017, the centre became a provisional member of the British and Irish Association of Zoos and Aquariums and adopted the name Ponderosa Zoo.
 During the same year, it closed for several months to carry out planned refurbishments amid reports of poor animal welfare and mistreatment in the local press.
 Following an inspection, Kirklees Council subsequently concluded that standards had been met.

 In March 2020, the zoo struggled financially following its temporary closure during the COVID-19 pandemic and turned to crowdfunding for donations.
 Its co-founder, Maureen Cook, also died in the following April.
 In June, the zoo was allowed to reopen to the public with COVID safety measures in place.
 In September, the zoo announced it was upgrading its security to allow for around-the-clock coverage on-site.
 Founder Howard Cook explained that this was due to vandalism which had previously resulted in escaping animals, which risked their welfare.

 In 2021, the zoo became a full member of BIAZA, having previously being only a provisional member.
 In April 2021, the zoo also opened a new lemur walkthrough enclosure, named Lemur Lookout.

-In March 2022, the zoo was reported as being in the ownership of Adam Cook, the son of founders Howard and Maureen Cook.
+In March 2022, the zoo was the subject of a planning dispute with the local council.

+On 4 October 2023, Ponderosa Zoo co-founder Howard Cook died aged 79 of lung and liver cancer.
+His son Adam announced that he would be continuing his father's work at Ponderosa.